 New Haven Ballet’s mission is to demonstrate and use the power of dance to change the life of every person in the community through education, performance, physical exercise, artistic aspiration, personal development, and social interaction to the fullest of their potential.

-dancer, was named the Interim Artistic Director.
+dancer, was named the Artistic Director in 2014.
 Under Ms. Sanborn, NHB is

 poised to meet the challenges that come with success: presenting one of the

 finest regional The Nutcracker productions with full orchestra, maintaining a

 topnotch dance program that supports students at all levels, and continuing to

 develop community ties within Greater New Haven and southern Connecticut.